 Why read this? : We share our recent experience of putting together our brand colour palette.
 Learn why colour is such an important part of your brand identity.
 And learn why and how we chose the colours behind Three-Brains.
 Read this for ideas on how to create your own brand colour palette.

 As we started to build the Three-Brains brand identity, one of the first design areas we looked at was the brand colour palette.

 As per our colour in marketing guide, colour plays an important role in defining your brand.

 First, your brand colour palette helps your target audience recognise your brand.
 Consistent use of the same colours creates mental associations between those colours and your brand.

-Then there’s the psychological associations people have with certain colours.
+Then there are the psychological associations people have with certain colours.

 You can use these psychological associations as a shortcut to help link your brand to what those colours stand for.